-Join us for the Annual International ‘Swim from the Heart’ Open Water Swim and Friday, May 25 – and take time to swim in waters from biblical history!
+Join us for the Annual International ‘Swim from the Heart’ Open Water Swim on Friday, May 25 – and Help Hearts at Risk for SCD!

 On Friday, May 25, Haifa, Israel – participants of all ages and abilities will dive into the blue, warm waters of the Mediterranean and choose to swim in one of four events: 1 km, 2.6 km, 4.5 km, and 7.6 km in the Haifa Bay, also known as Cape Carmel in Northern Israel.